 Motion Design

-A romp through the health care system in 2017.
+A fun look at the health care system in 2017.

 A quote from Robert Hienlen motivated me to explore type and motion to tell a story.

-Above are four vertical format projects that I worked on that use the vertical space well for AT&T, Carmex, Lucky Charms and a loop-able one for Kiehl's.
-I mostly composited, including keying, tracking and effects for Lucky Charms.
-2D Swirl effects for AT&T. Projects need multiple formats and not just cropping or resizing (there are plugins for that), so I design or compose them correctly for maximum impact from the start.
+Above are four vertical format projects I worked on that use vertical space well for AT&T, Carmex, Lucky Charms and a loop-able one for Kiehl's.
+I composited, including keying, tracking and effects for Lucky Charms and the 2D Swirl effects for AT&T (with the yellow canary).
+Projects need multiple formats, not just cropping or resizing (there are plugins for that), so I design / compose correctly for maximum impact from the start.

 Social Media